Von Miller glad his stolen Super Bowl 50 helmet, cleats have turned up

 “Keith goes, ‘Do you have anything missing from Super Bowl 50?’’’
 Miller said.
 “I said, ‘Yeah, I’m missing my cleats.’
 He said, ‘What about your helmet?’
 I started thinking about it and, dang, I am missing my helmet.
 I didn’t have it for over a year and didn’t realize it.’’

-Miller was the MVP of Super Bowl 50, so his two pieces of equipment were apparently considered valuable to alleged robbery suspect Mauricio Ortega, a former executive of a newspaper in Mexico, just as Brady’s jerseys were as MVP of Super Bowl 49 and 51.
+Miller was the MVP of Super Bowl 50, so his two pieces of equipment were apparently considered valuable to alleged robbery suspect Mauricio Ortega, a former executive of a newspaper in Mexico.
+Just as Brady’s jerseys were when he was MVP of Super Bowl 49 and 51.

 Miller said he was told in the Super Bowl postgame locker room at Levi’s Stadium in Santa Clara, Calif., his equipment bag would be packed up and sent back to his house in the Denver area.